mark-agard/gtfs-client/README.md

 # GTFS Client

 An interactive web application for exploring real-time public transit data from U.S. transit agencies!
-Browse transit systems, view routes and stops on an interactive map, and watch vehicles move in real time — all powered by open GTFS and GTFS-Realtime feeds.
+Browse transit systems, view routes and stops on an interactive map, and watch vehicles move in real time, all powered by open GTFS and GTFS-Realtime feeds.

 This project is the spiritual successor to much less mature implementation that focused on WMATA data.
 I think exploring live transit data is an interesting use-case, but I decided starting anew was better than trying to retrofit the old codebase, given how early in development it was.
 In particular, I wanted to architecture this project more intentionally!